zhongpc/zhongpc.github.io/opening.md

     * President's Graduate Fellowship (<strong>PGF</strong>)  <span style="color: lightgray">[by nomination]</span>
 * <strong>PGF</strong> can be submitted at any intake.
 Successful applicants usually have received PhD offers from US-Top20 institutions (or equivalent).
 If you are a competing offer holder and want to pursue a different journey at NUS, feel free to get in touch.
 * Our research is highly interdisciplinary.
 If you have a strong academic record, please consider the <a href="https://isep.nus.edu.sg/">ISEP</a> PhD program at NUS.
 (You can apply both ISEP and MSE PhD programs).
 Please send me your CV and a research proposal abstract (< 200 words) and highlight how you would combine science and engineering, or theory and experiments.
-* Research Assistants (RA) are provided as financial support for PhD programs.
-We do not offer standalone RA or predoc intern positions.

-* What we offer:
+<strong>Who we are and what we offer</strong>:
 * We are a TechTeam-style group.
-We help each other and value direct communication.
+We help each other to solve challenging scientific problems.
+* We maintain a flat structure where team members are equally valued players in talent recruitment and research projects.
+* We encourage graduate students to thrive in interdisciplinary research environments, find their interests, and develop their careers.
 * We focus on both method development and applications.
 We maintain close collaborations with experimental researchers.

-    * We encourage our graduate students to thrive in interdisciplinary research environments, find their interests, and develop their careers.
-    * We are committed to fostering a positive and supportive research environment.
+---

 <strong>Postdoctoral Fellows</strong>: